 The discussion highlighted the need to develop an appendix to Rec.
 ITU-T A.18 to provide key performance indicators (KPIs) to guide the JCA parent group and TSAG in their review process.

-As detailed in (attached), TSAG undertook efforts to:
+As detailed in TSAG-TD141R1 (attached), TSAG undertook efforts to:

 Develop an appendix to Rec.
 ITU-T A.18,

-Provide criteria to help TSAG review and take a decision on the renewal of the JCAs.
+Provide criteria to help TSAG and SGs review and take a decision on the renewal of the JCAs.

-Accordingly, TSAG requests all JCAs to submit progress reports to the next TSAG (26-30 January 2026) in line with the guiding principles in the [new] Appendix I. We also welcome any additional feedback study groups and/or JCAs may have to help to improve the efficiency and transparency of JCAs moving forward.
+Accordingly, TSAG requests all JCAs to submit progress reports to the next TSAG (26-30 January 2026) in line with the guiding principles in the new Appendix I. We also welcome any additional feedback study groups and/or JCAs may have to help to improve the efficiency and transparency of JCAs moving forward.

 Attachment: 1

-[] Streamlining JCA operations
+TSAG-TD141R1 Streamlining JCA operations

 _______________